AdobeDocs/audience-manager.en/help/using/c-features/profile-merge-rules/considerations-pmr-device-graph.md

 snippet: y
 ---

-# Important Considerations for Profile Merge Rules with Device Graphs{#important-considerations-for-profile-merge-rules-with-device-graphs}
+# Important Considerations for Profile Merge Rules with Device Graphs {#important-considerations-for-profile-merge-rules-with-device-graphs}

 Avoid using Profile Merge Rules with a Device Graph for segments which have little to no real-time segment population.